5 Laws That Every Nonprofit Marketing Team Should Know

 - The campaign period

-When a charity organization endorses products or services from a particular company, the sales or payments made may be subject to a special tax called the unrelated business income tax (UBIT).
+Also, when a charity organization endorses products or services from a particular company, the sales or payments made may be subject to a special tax called the unrelated business income tax (UBIT).
 Often, tax-exempt organizations are allowed to conduct specific amounts of unrelated business activities, and a decision to incur UBIT should be informed.
 For an action to attract this tax, it must meet the following requirements:

 - It’s a trade or business.